Jauja: Culture

 Today, Jauja is a city whose main activity is in the retail trade of agricultural products produced in the Mantaro Valley.
 Its streets are narrow and the houses are mainly built in the Republican Andean style from adobe plastered with plaster, with large wooden doors or hallways.

 Jauja's Main Church (Iglesia matriz).

 The pristine town is famous for its Wednesday and Sunday markets.
 Barrio La Libertad is one of the older neighbourhoods and is nestled in the eastern part of the city.
 Its plaza, also named La Libertad, contains a monument atop of which is a golden eagle.
 An archaeological museum is located in the town, which has exhibits of the ancient Huari culture.
 The town also has a fossil museum, a collection by a local man.
-The hill that forms the backdrop for the town has a fine row of Inca Stores and large number of circular buildings representing the Xauxa culture.
+The hill that forms the backdrop for the town has a fine row of Inca storage structures and large number of circular buildings representing the Xauxa culture.
 Laguna de Paca lake also has number of such stone buildings in ruins.